Masters in Nurse-Midwifery

 Step 3.
 Apply for Advanced Practice State Licensure as a Certified Nurse-Midwife

-CNMs must be state licensed through their state Board of Nursing to practice nurse-midwifery, usually as advanced practice registered nurses (APRN).
+CNMs must be state-licensed through their state Board of Nursing to practice nurse-midwifery, usually as advanced practice registered nurses (APRN).
 The application process generally includes:

-• Completing a APRN-CNM application
+• Completing an APRN-CNM application

 • Paying the state license fee